-Precautions for safe handling: Keep formation of airborne dusts to a minimum.
-Provide appropriate exhaust ventilation at places where dust is formed.
+Precautions for safe handling:

+Prevent formation of dust.
+Provide appropriate exhaust ventilation at places were dust is formed.

 Read and understand the manufacturer's instruction and the precautionary label on the product.
 Refer to Lincoln Safety Publications at www.lincolnelectric.com/safety.
-See American National Standard Z49.1, "Safety In Welding, Cutting and Allied Processes" published by the
+See American National Standard Z49.1,

+"Safety In Welding, Cutting and Allied Processes" published by the